the-isf-academy/making-with-code-revamp/site/content/courses/cs9/unit02/project_arcade/_index.md

 ```

 This repo includes the following files:
-- A `project-game-arcade` repository will include all the following files + any additional files:
+- A `project-games-arcade` repository will include all the following files + any additional files:
     - `game.py`
     - `/assets.py`
         - `/map`